 Award No. of Credits No. of Required Subjects

 MSc - 30 4 Compulsory Subjects +

 Dissertation 3 Specialised Subjects +

 Option OM Dissertation (9 credits)

 MSc - 30 4 Compulsory Subjects +

 Non-dissertation 3 Specialised Subjects +

 Option 1 Restricted Elective Subject +

 2 Free Elective Subjects

 PgD 21 4 Compulsory Subjects +

 3 Specialised Subjects

-PgC 12 4 Compulsory Subjects

-The programme is leading to the Master of Science in Management (Operations Management) award.
-Students admitted to the MSc programme may apply for early exit with a Postgraduate Diploma (PgD) or Postgraduate Certificate (PgC), subject to meeting the specified credit requirements.
-The award of PgC will be PgC in Management, with no designated specialism.
+The programme is leading to the Master of Science in Operations Management award.
+Students admitted to the MSc programme may apply for early exit with a Postgraduate Diploma (PgD), subject to meeting the specified credit requirements.

-Students who subsequently decide to graduate with a PgD or PgC must apply to the Department of Logistics and Maritime Studies by submitting an application for graduation Form AS84c.
+Students who subsequently decide to graduate with a PgD omust apply to the Department of Logistics and Maritime Studies by submitting an application for graduation Form AR84c.

-5.3 Mode and Duration of Study
+5.3 Mode and Normal Duration for Completion of a Programme